longwind48/sample-genai-on-eks-starter-kit/README.md

 # GenAI on EKS Starter Kit

-A starter kit for deploying and managing GenAI components on Amazon EKS (Elastic Kubernetes Service).
-This project provides a collection of tools, configurations, and components to help you quickly set up a GenAI project on Kubernetes.
+A starter kit for deploying and managing GenAI components and examples on Amazon EKS (Elastic Kubernetes Service).
+This project provides a collection of tools, configurations, components and examples to help you quickly set up a GenAI project on Kubernetes.

-The starter kit includes the configurable components from several categories:
+The starter kit includes the configurable components and examples from several categories:

 - AI Gateway - [LiteLLM](https://www.litellm.ai)
 - LLM Model - [vLLM](https://docs.vllm.ai), [SGLang](https://docs.sglang.ai), [Ollama](https://ollama.com/)